 But does this in itself ensure a competitive advantage?
-No, the insights you gain by answering these questions must be put rightfully into play in order to ensure your relevance in the market and hence to achieve a competitive advantage.
+No, the insights you gain by answering these questions must be put rightfully into play to ensure your relevance in the market and achieve a competitive advantage.
 Furthermore, we always keep a business goal or commercial target in mind when working with identities, including when it comes to cultural institutions.
 Now, more than ever, these institutions are competing heavily in everything from shopping malls, cinemas, Netflix and other cultural offers.
 Identity work, together with the prime commercial target for the strategy period, forms a solid and sustainable foundation for the development of a strategic plan.
 Without that link between purpose and goal, the exercise creates no value in the long run.

 When we work with identity, we always start with an inside-out perspective before we turn our attention to the market.
 It’s about discovering the identity – not inventing it.
 Therefore, when we work with museums, etc., we always partner up with the client and often involve a broad range of stakeholders ranging, for instance, from the municipality to carefully selected people from the art world.
-IDna Group’s CEO Anne-Mette Højland adds: “When the partner and selected stakeholder are so deeply involved in the process, there are less surprises along the way – everything is obvious, as it comes from their own world.
+IDna Group’s CEO Anne-Mette Højland adds: “When the partner and selected stakeholders are so deeply involved in the process, there are fewer surprises along the way – everything is obvious, as it comes from their own world.
 It gives a completely different buy-in”.

 The visual aspect – designing for culture